 <h2>List</h2>

-Now it’s time to run your application and see what my Result Filter will do.
-So run the project and go to the URL – /Home/Message.
-You will see the List View gets invoked instead of Message View, as shown by the below image:
+Now it’s time to run your application and test the feature.
+So run the app and go to the URL – /Home/Message.
+We will see the List View gets invoked instead of Message View, as shown by the below image:

-This happens because of the ChangeView Result Filter who changed the rendered View to list.
+This happens because the ChangeView Result Filter changed the rendered View to List.cshtml.

-Now I can recreate my ChangeView Result Filter by implementing the asynchronous IAsyncResultFilter interface.
+We can recreate the ChangeView Result Filter by implementing the asynchronous IAsyncResultFilter interface.

 The definition of IAsyncResultFilter is given below: